mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 1. <a name="foot1"></a> Diagram from Brooker et al, *[Restoring Uniqueness in MicroVM Snapshots](https://arxiv.org/pdf/2102.12892.pdf)*, 2021.
 2. <a name="foot2"></a> I particularly enjoyed Laurence Tratt's recent look at VM startup in [More Evidence for Problems in VM Warmup](https://tratt.net/laurie/blog/2022/more_evidence_for_problems_in_vm_warmup.html).
 3. <a name="foot3"></a> In this post I've used the words *language runtime* to refer to language VMs like the JVM, to avoid confusion with virtualization VMs like Firecracker MicroVMs.
 This isn't quite the right word, but it seemed worth avoiding the potential for confusion.
-4. <a name="foot4"></a> As we covered in detail in *[Firecracker: Lightweight Virtualization for Serverless Applications](https://www.usenix.org/conference/nsdi20/presentation/agache)* as NSDI'20.
+4. <a name="foot4"></a> As we covered in detail in *[Firecracker: Lightweight Virtualization for Serverless Applications](https://www.usenix.org/conference/nsdi20/presentation/agache)* at NSDI'20.
+5. <a name="foot5"></a> I really like the *compute cache* framing that Peter uses in this keynote (from 1:00:30 onwards).
+It's different from the one that I use in this post, but very clearly explains why cold starts exist, and why they matter to customers of systems like Lambda.
+The discussion of being unwilling to compromise on security is also important, and has been a driving force behind our work in this space for the last seven years.